66 Comments

 I simply could not imagine spending the rest of my life at odds with my wife over politics.
 You get to choose your life partner, thank God.
 But, I reasoned, before you choose your spouse you must first do the work of forming a foundation of beliefs, principles, and worldview.

 So I did this work.
 I knew myself and my beliefs.
-After many hundreds of hours of I chose to become a God-fearing, conservative Christian, pro-life, pro-Constitution, American patriot who believes in the rule of law to protect individual liberty, life and property, and therefore committed to principle of small limited government, and self-responsibility.
-Therefore I figured, it follows that you neither date, nor marry leftists, feminists, or social justice warriors, who tend (98% of the time) to be registered Democrat voters.
+After many hundreds of hours of research and deliberation I chose to become a God-fearing, conservative Christian, pro-life, pro-Constitution, American patriot who believes in the rule of law to protect individual liberty, life and property, and therefore committed to principle of small limited government, and self-responsibility.
+Therefore, I figured, it follows that you neither date, nor marry leftists, feminists, or social justice warriors, who tend (98% of the time) to be registered Democrat voters.
 Agreement on my principles was a deal-breaker for me.
 I learned that political party affiliation was an easy-to-spot marker for one's deeply held beliefs.
 I did not want to put politics at the top of my decision-making, but I recognized that party membership is pretty handy for whom to "rule-out" as a marriage candidate.

 But you don't get to choose your in-laws in the same way, and you take whom God gives you for children and grandchildren, and you love them no matter what.
 They are entitled to their own opinions, different from mine.
 I am determined to live with them in peace.